Compact object mergers: exploring uncertainties from stellar and binary evolution with SEVN: Results

 In contrast, metal-poor single massive stars and massive stars in loose binary systems do not dissipate mass via RLO/CE, retaining a portion of their H-rich envelope until the onset of core collapse, and can directly collapse to BHs.
 Hence, the maximum BH mass in loose binary systems is $\approx{80}$ M$_\odot$ ($\approx{100}$ M$_\odot$) in the M20 (F19) scenario.

-This effect can contribute to dilute the PISN mass gap, because the genuine edge of the PISN (i.e., the maximum mass of a BH born from a single massive star) starts at $\approx{80-100}$~M$_\odot$, but the maximum mass of BHs in tight binary systems (BBH mergers) is only $\approx{50}$ M$_\odot$.
+This effect can contribute to dilute the PISN mass gap, because the genuine edge of the PISN (i.e., the maximum mass of a BH born from a single massive star) starts at $\approx{80-100}$~M$_\odot$, but the maximum mass of BHs in tight binary systems (BBH mergers from isolated binary star evolution) is only $\approx{50}$ M$_\odot$.

-The LIGO--Virgo collaboration shows that most primary BH masses in BBH mergers are $\leq{}40$ M$_\odot$ \citep{abbottGWTC2population,abbottGWTC3popandrate}.
-This threshold might indicate that most BBH mergers observed by LIGO and Virgo come from isolated binary evolution and suffered from mass transfer and/or CE.